-Read aloud the book, Tops and Bottoms written by Janet Stevens.
-Stop and discuss which vegetables were planted in Bear's garden that had tap roots or fibrous roots.
+Read aloud the book Tops and Bottoms by Janet Stevens.
+Stop and discuss which vegetables planted in Bear's garden had tap roots or fibrous roots.
 Have the students determine that the tap roots are edible vegetables found underground and fibrous roots produce edible vegetables found above ground.
 If a copy of the book is not available, you can find a read aloud on YouTube.

 Suggested Companion Resources

 - What Do Plants Need to Grow?
 (Activity)